pivot-access-ltd/bma-offline-docs/src/power-management-reference.md

 <a href="#heading--set-up-ibm-z-enlistment"><h3 id="heading--set-up-ibm-z-enlistment">Set up your IBM Z virtual machine for enlistment</h3></a>

 To cause IBM Z KVM partition guests to enlist, it’s necessary to manually put in the BMC information for each guest.
 MAAS can then detect the guest, enlist it, and boot it as necessary.
 [/tab]
+[tab version="snap-2.9,deb-2.9" view="CLI,UI"]
+MAAS 2.9 does not support IBM-Z.  To obtain IBM-Z support, please upgrade to MAAS version 3.0 or greater.
+[/tab]
 [/tabs]